elokac/Udacity-DevOps-Project-4/README.md

 #### Running the app in Kubernetes:
 3. Run `./run_kubernetes.sh` then run `./make_predicton.sh` to make predictions.

-## EXPLANATION OF FILES IN THE REPOSITORY
+## EXPLANATION OF THE FILES IN THE REPOSITORY
 * `.circleci/config.yml` contains the config file for cirleci for CI integration.
 * `output_txt_files` contains the prediction outputs for docker run and kubernates run after `make_prediction.sh` script was run.
 * `app.py` contains the source code of the application